 Day 8: Pang — Morai Plains — Debring

-Pang is a small settlement with the world highest army transit camp at 4600 Mts.
+Pang is a small settlement with the world’s highest army transit camp at 4600 Mts.
 After spending the night here, we were ready for a fresh start and excited to ride on the Morey Plains.
-A quick climb for 4 km and we were already in Moray Plains, a stretch of plains as long as you can see at an average elevation of 4800 mt.
-The stretch has some of most amazing landscape and is flanked with beautiful mountains and rock formation on both sides.
+A quick climb for 4 km, and we were already in Moray Plains, a stretch of plains as long as you can see at an average elevation of 4800 mt.
+The stretch has some of the most amazing landscapes, flanking with beautiful mountains and rock formation on both sides.

-However, we were welcomed with a very strong headwind for the entire stretch and fighting them on a bicycle wasn’t easy.
+However, a powerful headwind welcomed us for the entire stretch, and fighting them on a bicycle wasn’t easy.
 We were ready for this challenge and continued biking.
-Today, even the heat didn’t stop us and we reached our destination well before noon to avoid sand storm which starts in the evening.
+Today, even the heat didn’t stop us, and we reached our destination well before noon to avoid sand storm which starts in the evening.

-The weather got really bad by evening and all the mountain ranges around us started receiving heavy snowfall.
-We were now more worried about tomorrows ride as we get to do our final climb to Tangala La Pass at 5400 Mt.
+The weather got terrible by evening, and all the mountain ranges around us started receiving heavy snowfall.
+We were now more worried about tomorrow’s ride as we get to do our final climb to Tangala La Pass at 5400 Mt.

 Hoping for good weather the next day, we called it a day and stayed at Debring for the night.